 Friday, June 14, 2019

 PEBBLE BEACH, Calif. — Damn New Yorker writers.
-I sat there in the U.S. Open media center this morning reading a story in the online edition about Augusta National Golf Club and its relentless artifice, and I couldn’t get past “prelapsarian.”
+I sat there in the U.S. Open media center this morning reading a story about Augusta National Golf Club and its relentless artifice, and I couldn’t get past “prelapsarian.”

 I was on the grounds of Pebble Beach Golf Links, the only place that can reasonably claim co-equal status with Augusta in the iconography of American golf courses.